InCountry logoDocs

 All the following code samples below are provided without a namespace.
 Please prepend the InCountry Namespace to class names.

-How to instantiate Apex SDK
+How to instantiate the Apex SDK

 You need to execute the static getInstance() method from the InCountry class.
-It returns an instance of Apex SDK.
+It returns an instance of the Apex SDK.

 InCountry service = InCountry.getInstance();

-You can find records stored in the InCountry Platform by using two different approaches:
+You can find records stored in the InCountry platform by using two different approaches:

 1. by records ids;